Essays for the Acquisitive Mind

 Am I Buying Myself a Job?

 Running an online company can be like buying yourself a job.
-If you work in your business – especially if you’re the primary driver of the business success – it will feel like a job.
+If you work in your business – especially if you’re the primary driver of the business’s success – it will feel like a job.

 The challenge for every business owner – not just online – is to work on your business, not in your business.
-The first step in this process is to buy a business that already either has a team to do the day to day work or has enough profit to hire contractors to run the business for you.
+The first step in this process is to buy a business that already either has a team to do the day-to-day work or has enough profit to hire contractors to run the business for you.

 Personally, I love operating my businesses, and in many ways, it is a part-time job for me.
 I love talking to customers, helping fix issues, and following the companies’ day-to-day ups and downs.